 Taller plants will not maximize your yield, shorter plants will.
 More light intensity will increase bud growth and is essential for the flowering phase.
 Light helps the process of photosynthesis which creates sugar, which will help your plant grow even more.
 One of the most simple ways to increase light intensity is to move the light closer to the plant.
 Do this within reason as you don’t want it to burn your plants.

-If your lighting is uneven, it may mean that the top of your plants are growing a lot quicker than the bottom section, you may want to consider pruning your plants.
+If your lighting is uneven, it may mean that the top of your plants is growing a lot quicker than the bottom section, you may want to consider pruning your plants.
 Pruning your plants will allow your plants to become bigger and it’s quite simple to achieve.

 The most popular way of pruning is called Topping which includes removing growth from the end of the main cola.
 If you do this while the plant is young enough, this will result in the plant not focusing all of its energy on the cola.
 The focus will move to other colas that are full of buds instead and lead to a higher yield.